dom-schulz/utr-tennis-match-predictor/automated-utr-scraper/startup_script_README.md

 ## Startup Script

-The `startup-script.sh` is a comprehensive bash script that handles the entire lifecycle of the scraping process on GCP:
+The `startup-script.sh` is a bash script that handles the lifecycle of the scraping process on GCP:

 ### 1. Initial Setup